mixpanel/docs/pages/reference/index.md

 * You will need your Project Secret to import historical events or export events.
 * You will need a Service Account for all other endpoints.

-We describe how to find all of these [here](/docs/tracking/how-tos/api-credentials).

 TODO: Figure out where to put the Service Account documentation!
+And unify this with the "Find your API Credentials" page.

 ## Limits